Mile High Run Club - Upper East Side

 The Highlights

-The class was an enjoyable, high-intensity session.
-The music and lighting helped made it a fun and intense experience.
+The music and lighting helped make it a fun and intense experience, and was also a stand out.

 What Our Evaluator Had To Say

-“This was an enjoyable, high-intensity class.”
+“This was an enjoyable, high-intensity class.
+Really fun.”

 “The music and lighting added to the overall experience.”